HPLC Purity Standards for Research Peptides

 A manufacturer-only COA is a self-report.
 Third-party verification - analysis by an independent laboratory with no commercial interest in the result - is the only credible guarantee.
 Pillar Research uses an independent Australian laboratory for every batch.
 We do not conduct in-house testing, and we will not release material on the basis of a manufacturer COA alone.

 For a full walkthrough of what a complete COA contains and the red flags that mark sub-standard supply, see our COA reading guide.
+Every compound in the Pillar Research catalogue ships with a batch-specific third-party COA including a full chromatogram image.

 This compound is supplied for in vitro laboratory and educational research only.
 It is not listed on the Australian Register of Therapeutic Goods (ARTG) and is not a therapeutic good under the Therapeutic Goods Act 1989 (Cth).
 Not for human or animal consumption, therapeutic use, or diagnostic procedures.
 By purchasing, you confirm you are a qualified researcher or acting on behalf of a licensed research facility, and you assume full responsibility for the safe handling, storage, and lawful use of this compound.